 Learn about different battery systems, explore future trends and discover which chemistries are most promising.

-Batteries are divided into two categories: primary and secondary.
-In 2009, primary batteries made up 23.6 percent of the global market.
-Frost & Sullivan (2009) predict a 7.4 percent decline of the primary battery in revenue distribution by 2015.
-Primary batteries are used in watches, electronic keys, remote controls, children’s toys, light beacons and military devices.
+Secondary batteries will outpace primary (non-rechargeable) types.
+In 2009, primary batteries made up 23.6 percent of the global market and Frost & Sullivan predict a 7.4 percent decline by 2015.
+Non-rechargeable batteries are used in watches, electronic keys, remote controls, toys, sensors light, beacons, and military devices in combat.

 Figure 1: Revenue contributions by different battery chemistries

 Source: Frost & Sullivan (2009)

-High specific energy and long storage has made alkaline more popular than carbon-zinc, which Georges Leclanché invented in 1868.
-The environmentally benign nickel-metal-hydride (NiMH) continues to hold an important role, as it replaces many applications previously served by nickel-cadmium (NiCd).
-However, at only three percent market share, NiMH is a minor player in the battery world and will likely relinquish more of its market to Li-ion by 2015.
+High specific energy and long storage has made alkaline more popular than the old carbon-zinc, which Georges Leclanché invented in 1868.
+Nickel-metal-hydride (NiMH) continues to hold an important role as it replaces applications previously served by nickel-cadmium (NiCd).
+However, at a three percent market share and declining, NiMH is becoming a minor player.